Kornilov affair: Historiography

 Several schools of thought surrounding the Kornilov affair offer contrasting interpretations and have provoked debate among historians.
-Mark D. Steinberg presents the conflicting beliefs and political opinions on the Kornilov Affair.
-He elaborates by stating that the event was "a strange mixture of conspiracy and confusion".
-Once the attempt was halted, many citizens expressed skeptical thoughts regarding what actually happened between Kornilov and Kerensky.
-On the left side, those who defended Kornilov believed that Kerensky had intentionally planned the seizure of power, but publicly disapproved of it to be the savior figure in the midst of turmoil.
-Another aspect that Steinberg highlights is that the right believed that Kerensky had turned against Kornilov.
-Thus, the opinions regarding this affair further perpetuated separation between the right and left political parties.
+Mark D. Steinberg presents the conflicting beliefs and political opinions on the Kornilov affair.
+He elaborates by stating that the event was "a strange mixture of conspiracy and confusion."
+Once the attempt was halted, many citizens expressed skepticism regarding what actually happened between Kornilov and Kerensky.
+On the left, those who defended Kornilov believed that Kerensky had intentionally planned the seizure of power but publicly disapproved of it to appear as a savior in the midst of turmoil.
+Steinberg also notes that the right believed Kerensky had turned against Kornilov.
+Thus, opinions regarding this affair further perpetuated the separation between right- and left-wing political factions.

 When discussing the events that led up to the affair, Steinberg analyzes the involvement of former Provisional Government minister Vladimir Nikolaevich Lvov.
-Prior to the affair taking place, Lvov identified himself to Kornilov as an "emissary for the prime minister," which was not his true occupation.
-Through his interaction with Kornilov, Lvov gained the knowledge that Kornilov wanted to create a stronger, more unified government where he had more of a voice.
-Then, Lvov went on to express these desires to Kerensky, but Kerensky viewed this information as a threatening proposal to take over the government.
+Prior to the affair, Lvov identified himself to Kornilov as an "emissary for the prime minister," which was not his true role.
+Through his interaction with Kornilov, Lvov learned that Kornilov wanted a stronger, more unified government in which he would have greater influence.
+Lvov then conveyed these desires to Kerensky, but Kerensky viewed the information as a threatening proposal to seize the government.
 From there, Kerensky prepared to defend the capital against Kornilov's advancing troops and aspirations of gaining power.
-It can be considered that, through communicating with the help of Lvov, the different intentions of both Kornilov and Kerensky were miscommunicated or misrepresented in conversation, which perpetuated the attempted government seizure of power.
+It can be argued that, through Lvov's communications, the intentions of both Kornilov and Kerensky were miscommunicated or misrepresented, which helped precipitate the attempted seizure of government power.